Xilinx/video-sdk/docs/include/ffmpeg/ffmpeg_build_instructions.rst

 Rebuilding FFmpeg
 *********************

-There are two methods for rebuilding FFmpeg with the Xilinx Video SDK plugins enabled:
+There are two methods for rebuilding FFmpeg with the |SDK| plugins enabled:

 - Using the complete source code
 - Using the git patch file